Huntington, North Yorkshire

 Huntington is a village and civil parish in the unitary authority of City of York in North Yorkshire, England.
 It is part of the Huntington & New Earswick ward and lies on the River Foss, to the north of York and the south of Strensall.

 The village was historically part of the North Riding of Yorkshire until 1974.
 It was then a part of the district of Ryedale in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

 According to the 2001 census Huntington had a population of 9,277, increasing to 12,108 at the 2011 census.

 Huntington is made up of mainly low-lying land, with the highest point in the village being only 64 feet above sea level.
 It covers some 4800 acre and measures some 4 miles (6 km) from north to south and 3 miles (5 km) east to west.

 History

+The name Huntington derives from the Old English huntingdūn meaning 'hunting hill'.